 Robert J. Batastini is the retired vice president and senior editor of GIA Publications, Inc., Chicago.
 Though retired from management, he maintains an active role at GIA.
-Bob has over sixty years of service in pastoral music ministry, having served as director of music in several parishes of the Archdiocese of Chicago and one in the Diocese of Joliet.
+Bob has over fifty-five years of service in pastoral music ministry, having served several parishes in the Archdiocese of Chicago and one in the Diocese of Joliet.
 He served as executive editor and project director for the Worship hymnals (three editions), Gather hymnals (three editions), Catholic Community Hymnal, and as executive editor of RitualSong.
-After retirement, he served as project director for Lead Me, Guide Me—Second Edition, and served on the editorial committees for Worship—Fourth Edition, and Oramos Cantando/We Pray in Song.
-He presently serves as coordinator on two Protestant ecumenical hymnal projects: one bilingual, in the spirit of Oramos Cantando/We Pray in Song, and the other an interdenominational African American hymnal.
+Since retirement, he has continued as project director for Lead Me, Guise Me—Second Edition, and served on the editorial committees for Worship—Fourth Edition, and Oramos Cantando.

-In 1993, he became the first recipient of the Father Lawrence Heimann Citation for lifetime contribution to church music and liturgy in the U.S., awarded by St. Joseph's College, Rensselaer, Indiana, and was named "Pastoral Musician of the Year–2000" by the National Association of Pastoral Musicians (NPM).
-At its 2006 conference, he was named a Fellow of the Hymn society in the United States and Canada, and in 2015 was named NPM’s Chapter Director of the Year.
+In 1993 he became the first recipient of the Father Lawrence Heimann Citation for lifetime contribution to church music and liturgy in the U.S., awarded by St. Joseph's College, Rensselaer, Indiana, and was named "Pastoral Musician of the Year-2000" by the National Association of Pastoral Musicians (NPM).
+At its 2006 conference, he was named a Fellow of the Hymn society in the United States and Canada.

 Bob is past-president of the Hymn Society in the United States and Canada, served as a member of the Council for the National Association of Pastoral Musicians, and was a member of the Music Advisory Committee of the Bishops Committee on the Liturgy which drafted the Bishops’ document, Sing to the Lord: Music in Divine Worship.

-He is very active in the music ministry of St. Francis de Sales Parish, Holland, MI, and is in his second term as chapter director of the NPM-Grand Rapids Chapter, which hosted the 2015 national convention.
+He is active in the music ministry of St. Francis de Sales Parish, Holland, MI.

 These events celebrate the ministry of the choir, providing a high degree of motivation to the participating parish choirs to renew and enrich their commitment to this ministry.